Thai protesters move to downtown Bangkok in bid to topple PM

 The military, which has staged numerous coups since Thailand became a constitutional monarchy in 1932, overthrew Thaksin in 2006 but has stayed aloof this time.

-The State Department's Psaki said the United States "certainly" did not want to see a coup in Thailand.

-"We are speaking directly to all elements of Thai society to make clear the importance of using democratic and constitutional means to resolve political differences," she said.

-(Additional reporting by Chaiwat Subprasom in Bangkok and David Brunnstrom in Washington; Editing by Nick Macfie, Robert Birsel and David Gregorio)
+(Additional reporting by Chaiwat Subprasom; Editing by Nick Macfie and Robert Birsel)